 Thorough documentation about staking is available here: docs-Aion.TheOAN.com/docs/staking

-This guide will just cover the basics:
+This guide will just cover the basics of the staking interface:

 - A. Sign In